protocubo/instrument.hx/README.md

 CALL Std.parseFloat(x=<33.3>)
 ```

-First, for simple call tracing, it's enough to use `instrument.TraceCalls.hijack(<class name>, ?<method name>)`.
+First, for simple call tracing, it's enough to use `uinstrument.TraceCalls.hijack(<class name>, ?<method name>)`.
-This will adapt the desired methods to call `instrument.TraceCalls.notify` at their beginning.
+This will adapt the desired methods to call `uinstrument.TraceCalls.notify` at their beginning.

 If, on the other hand, inspection of the arguments is desired, `TraceCalls` should be replaced by `TraceArgs`.
 This will instead call its own `notify` function with an extra `args:Array<{ name:String, value:Dynamic }>` array.